OneDrive/onedrive-api-docs/docs/rest-api/api/driveitem_invite.md

 author: rgregg
 ms.author: rgregg
 ms.date: 09/10/2017
-title: Send an invite to access an item - OneDrive API
+title: Send an invite to access an item
 ---
 # Send a sharing invitation